 5. Maintain Good Credit Habits

 Always make your credit card and loan payments on time, and in full.
 Opening a credit card can be exciting as you build credit and enjoy the rewards, but be sure to only keep as many credit cards as you need, as each new line hurts your credit score.
 If you need a credit line increase, you can submit a request to your current credit card, rather than opening a new line.

 As a college student, you probably have other bills on top of student expenses.
 These include rent, internet, utilities, taxes, and even library fees.
 Although not all of these expenses are reported to the credit bureau, some are.
 You don’t want a small bill to hurt your credit, so be sure to pay all of your bills on time.

 7. Don’t Co-sign Your Friends

 Just like you make have needed a co-signer for a credit card or a rental property, your younger friends may also need one.

 Although it is important to help people out, it is often too risky to put your credit score on the line.
 When they miss a payment or fail to pay a bill, your credit score will decrease.
 While you’re trying to build a strong credit score as a college student, it’s important to not take risks by being a co-signer.

 College is a great time to start building a credit score or to start looking to increase it.
 You’re likely having to research the best student loans, and will regularly pay bills.
-You can use loans, bills, and credit card purchases to start to build and grow your credit.
+You can use no credit check loans, bills, and credit card purchases to start to build and grow your credit.
 The longer you maintain credit and make on-time payments, the stronger your credit score will be.